• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Important: This wraparound style was changed to a tune-o-matic system on later SG models

-Electronics and Pickup Identification
+Electronics and pickup identification

 P-90 Pickup Specifications: The SG Junior, like the dual-pickup SG Special, was equipped with a single coil P90 pickup.
 The guitar pictured is a 1961 example, with black 'dog-ear' cover.
 Authentic 1961 P-90s typically measure between 7.0-8.5k ohms resistance.